-Note: do not mix between this place and Avdat National Park, located within 10 minutes drive.
+Note: do not mix this place with Avdat National Park, located within a ten-minute drive.
 While Ein Avdat National Park offers marvelous nature, at Avdat National Park, you walk through the remains of a Nabatean city.
-And due to the closeness, combining both of them can make a lovely half-day trip.
+And due to the closeness, combining them can make a lovely half-day trip.